 Think in the long run.

-You don’t want to set out yourself to a certain niche if you have plans for business expansion.
+You don’t want to set yourself to a certain niche if you have plans for business expansion.

 Imagine with a gardening-focused domain name, you end up publishing stock market tips.
 Got my point?

 Are all the great names taken?